c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

       CNV
       Koboldt
       Preprocess
+      bp

 Tumor Pair Sequencing Pipeline
 ================================

-.. warning::  A new updated Tumor Pair is back in the release 3.6.0

-     Please note that Tumor Pair Sequencing Pipeline was not available in GenPipes Release 3.2.0 until 3.6.0.

-     The documentation below refers to the pipeline corresponding to GenPipes Release 3.1.5.

-     We are in the process of updating the documentation corresponding to latest release 3.6.0.
-Thank you for your patience.
+Tumor Pair pipeline helps in inferring the cancer cell copy number to normal cell copy number.

 Human genome comprises of a set of chromosome pairs.
 One chromosome in each pair, called homolog, is derived from each parent.
 It is typically referred to as diploid whereas the set of chromosomes from a single parent is called haploid genome.
 For a given gene on a given chromosome, there is a comparable, if not identical, gene on the other chromosome in the pair, known as an allele.
 Large structural alterations in chromosomes can change the number of copies of affected genes on those chromosomes.
-This is one of the key reasons for causing cancer.
+This is one of the key reasons for causing tumors or cancer.
 In cancer cells, instead of having a homologous pair of alleles for a given gene, there may be deletions or duplications of those genes.

 Such alterations leads to unequal contribution of one allele over the other, altering the copy number of a given allele.
 These variations in copy number indicated by the ratio of cancer cell copy number to normal cell copy number can provide information regarding the structure and history of cancer.
 However, when DNA is extracted, there is a mix of cancer and normal cells and this information regarding absolute copy number per cancer cell is lost in DNA extraction process.
 Hence it must be inferred.